badstreff/git2jss/README.md

 # git2jss

-🚧 *__Important:__ This project is under active development so some things might not work quite as expected and some of the documentation may be missing or incomplete.
-Check back frequently for updates.
-I am also looking for contributors, if you think you can help send me an email and I will get you commit access!* 🚧

 A fast asynchronous python library for syncing your scripts in git with your JSS easily.
 This allows admins to keep their script in a version control system for easy updating rather than googling and copy-pasting from resources that they find online.